5 Summer Things We Did As Kids That Are Now Illegal

 Ice-cream trucks were illegal in Seattle until five years ago.
 Cold dairy dessert lovers from around Puget Sound screamed for ice cream, and the city responded with a Street Food Initiative.
 According to Gary Johnson of the city’s Office of Planning and Community Development, “One of the elements we included in our Street Food Initiative was legalizing the ‘Good Humor Man,’ as we saw the mobile ice-cream vendors as a positive.
 Prior to the code changes we made, there was no legal way to operate a mobile ice-cream sales vehicle.
 A vendor needs to get a permit and adhere to conditions.”

-Want to hit up an ice-cream truck?
+Want to find out all the ice-cream possibilities now?
 Check out this article for a thorough list of Seattle area options.

 5.)
 Lawn darts